s-damian/larasort/README.md

 ```

 PS: 1st parameter is the **column** in database, 2nd parameter is the **title** (**label**).
+The 2nd parameter is optional.
+If you don't specify pass, the label will be generated automatically based on the column name.

 If you need to keep more control inside a **th**, as an equivalent you can replace **@sortableLink** by **@sortableHref** and **@sortableIcon**.
 Example: